2011-2015 smart fortwo coupe

 2011 • 2012 • 2013 • 2014 • 2015

-In a nutshell: This article is an overview of your fortwo's audio system and its upgrade options.
+In brief: This Crutchfield Research Garage article gives you an overview of your fortwo's stock stereo system and your aftermarket upgrade options.
 Use our vehicle selector to find the gear that will fit your smart car.

 Overview of the smart fortwo